How Types of Leadership Influence the VA Personality You Hire

 Achievement-oriented leaders are all about goals.
 They tend to think of the “stretch” and believe that their team can do better.
 They like an environment of continuous improvement, and tend to empower their employees, while establishing a hierarchy of goals.

-This style of leadership is great for ensuring projects are seen through to completion in smaller businesses.
+This type of leadership is great for ensuring projects are seen through to completion in smaller businesses.
 The leader may have a tendency to try to take too many things onboard themselves though, where perhaps they could delegate more.

 Transformational leadership seems to be what a lot of startups aspire to.
 They see transformational as leading through vision, with a careful eye on the future.
-This style also involves challenging company norms and looking for a “better” way.
+This management style also involves challenging company norms and looking for a “better” way.